Adyen/adyen-web/README.md

 ## Branch organization

-We merge every pull requests to the `master` branch.
-We aim to keep `master` in good shape, which allows us to release a new version at any moment.
+We merge every pull request to the `master` branch.
+We aim to keep `master` in good shape, which allows us to release a new version whenever we need to.

 ## Support